AkshayAlenchery/tic-tac-toe/README.md

 ### How to use

 1. Clone the project
-2. Open index.html on browser
+2. Open index.html in browser